SumoLogic/sumologic-documentation/docs/integrations/web-servers/squid-proxy.md

 * Non-Kubernetes environments: Squid Proxy version: 6.0.0

-## Collecting Logs and Metrics for the Squid Proxy app
+## Collecting logs and metrics for the Squid Proxy app

 This section provides instructions for configuring log and metric collection for the Sumo Logic app for Squid Proxy.